MarneeDear/tealsk12/PYTHON/functions/Intro.md

 Functions should do one thing and one thing only.
 This is to help with understanding your code -- being able to reason about your program.
 Keep functions simple and short.

+When you define a function you are defining a `contract` with the user.
+This defines how the function is should be used.

 ## Function syntax

 With this syntax we can define our own functions: